PchopL/fabric/docs/source/write_first_app.rst

 root of this project.
 Our apps will then look to this location when they need to create or load the identity objects for our various users.

+.. note:: If you are using Docker Toolbox, you will need to edit enrollAdmin.js, registerUser.js, query.js and invoke.js, replacing all instances of `localhost` with the IP created by Docker.
+Keep the ports the same (e.g., `:7501` in query.js).

 Register and Enroll ``user1``
 -----------------------------